sfeltner-godaddy/rr-streamlining/README.md

     %% AWS
     subgraph AWSG [AWSG]
+      %% Should we ask:
+      %% - Serverless?
+      %%
-      %% AWS Base
+      %% AWS Base Questions - No gating question.
-      AwsBase100{What is the expected production date for this project?}
+      %% DELETE AwsBase100{What is the expected production date for this project?}
-      AwsBase100 --> AwsBase101
+      %% DELETE AwsBase100 --> AwsBase101
       AwsBase101{Does your application adhere to all must haves in the Must Haves Should Dos?}
-      AwsBase101 --> AwsBase102
+      AwsBase101 --> AwsBase102  %% Further review required
       AwsBase102{Which regions will this project utilize?}
-      AwsBase102 --> AwsBase103
+      AwsBase102 --> AwsBase103  %% Gating questions on Service Tier 0
       AwsBase103{Which environments/accounts is this project expected to utilize?}
-      AwsBase103 --> AwsBase104
+      AwsBase103 --> AwsBase104  %% Keep it!
+Keep it base
       AwsBase104{What is the expected maximum growth rate per month of any service in these accounts?}
-      AwsBase104 --> AwsBase105
+      AwsBase104 --> AwsBase105  %% Gate with Service Tier 0 - combine these 3
+questions into one
       AwsBase105{What is the expected maximum burst of any service in these accounts?}
       AwsBase105 --> AwsBase106
       AwsBase106{How many concurrent users do you expect to have at peak time?}
       AwsBase106 --> AwsBase108
       AwsBase108{Please describe all end users of this project:}
-      AwsBase108 --> AwsBase109
+      AwsBase108 --> AwsBase109  %% Gate this with "Are there services im this account utilized by employees?""
       AwsBase109{How are you proving your Business Continuity and Disaster Recovery Plan?}
-      AwsBase109 --> AwsData000
+      AwsBase109 --> AwsData000  %% Gating questions on Service Tier 0/1

       %% AWS Data
       AwsData000{"Do you handle, process or store data in your service?"}
       AwsData000 -->|Yes| AwsData400
       AwsData000 ---->|No| AwsWeb000
       AwsData400{"How many records, rows, or documents will be stored or processed for the largest entity, resource or collection?"}
-      AwsData400 --> AwsData401
+      AwsData400 --> AwsData401   %% DELETE
       AwsData401{"How many durable copies (including backups or replicas) do you maintain?"}
-      AwsData401 --> AwsData402
+      AwsData401 --> AwsData402   %% DELETE - covered in BCDR plan
       AwsData402{"For what purposes is data moved from Prod to Non-Prod environments?"}
-      AwsData402 --> AwsData403
+      AwsData402 --> AwsData403   %% Keep it
       AwsData403{"Does anything in the project depend on Persistent Volumes?"}
-      AwsData403 --> AwsData404
+      AwsData403 --> AwsData404   %% DELETE
+      AwsData404{"Are all datastores compliant with all appropriate data retention policies?"}
+      AwsData404 --> AwsData405   %% Ask Brittany
+      AwsData405{"Is there a process in place to delete data that exceeds retention periods on at least a quarterly basis?"}
+      AwsData405 --> AwsData406   %% Ask Brittany
+      AwsData40600{"What is your authentication model for accessing your database?"}
+      AwsData406 --> AwsData407   %% Keep it
-      AwsData404{Does your application store, process, and/or transmit P* data?}
+      AwsData407{Does your application store, process, and/or transmit P* data?}
-      AwsData404 --> AwsData405
+      AwsData407 -->|Yes| AwsData408
+      AwsData407 ---->|No| AwsWeb000
-      AwsData405{"Sensitive or P*I Data must be application layer encrypted, please choose which method you are using to do so"}
+      AwsData408{"Sensitive or P*I Data must be application layer encrypted, please choose which method you are using to do so"}
-      AwsData405 --> AwsData406
-      AwsData406{"Are all datastores compliant with all appropriate data retention policies?"}
-      AwsData406 --> AwsData407
+      AwsData408 --> AwsData409  %% Keep it
-      AwsData407{"Is there a process to securely delete PII data upon request?"}
+      AwsData409{"Is there a process to securely delete PII data upon request?"}
-      AwsData407 --> AwsData408
-      AwsData408{"Is there a process in place to delete data that exceeds retention periods on at least a quarterly basis?"}
-      AwsData408 --> AwsData409
-      AwsData409{"How many records, rows, or documents will be stored or processed for the largest entity, resource or collection?"}
-      AwsData409 --> AwsWeb000
+      AwsData408 --> AwsWeb000   %% Keep it

       %% AWS Web Application
-      AwsWeb000{"Does your service expose any UI or endpoints?"}
-      AwsWeb000 -->|Yes| AwsWeb100
+      AwsWeb000{"Does your service expose any UI or endpoints?"}  %% Reword AwsWeb000 -->|Yes| AwsWeb100
       AwsWeb000 ---->|No| AwsAppDev000
       AwsWeb100{How many requests per second will the most active endpoint receive?}
-      AwsWeb100 --> AwsWeb101
+      AwsWeb100 --> AwsWeb101  %% DELETE all scling related questions and defer
+to artifacts
       AwsWeb101{"Which of the following are used to protect any interface exposed outside of your AWS Accounts?"}
-      AwsWeb101 --> AwsWeb102
+      AwsWeb101 --> AwsWeb102  %% Keep it
       AwsWeb102{"Select all domains this application will run on:"}
-      AwsWeb102 --> AwsWeb103
+      AwsWeb102 --> AwsWeb103  %% Keep it
       AwsWeb103{"Web applications are utilizing the following CDNs for static assets: (check all that apply)"}
-      AwsWeb103 --> AwsAppDev000
+      AwsWeb103 --> AwsAppDev000  %% Keep for now - further review.
+Maybe move
+to on-prem and acq

       %% AWS Applicaton Development